iamtheblackunicorn/zconv/README.markdown

 A while back I wrote a library that provides functions to convert between numbers of base 2 and base 10.
 This library is live on NPM and can be viewed [here](https://www.npmjs.com/package/zeppo).
 I decided to make a shiny frontend.
 The library was called ***Zeppo***, after the third Marx brother.
 This shiny frontend using the library is therefore called ***Z***eppo ***Conv***ert.
 Enjoy. :heart_on_fire:

-## DEPLOYED PROJECT ON NETLIFY :rocket:
+## DEPLOYED PROJECT ON GITHUB PAGES :rocket:

-The deployed project can be viewed [here](https://gilded-sunflower-5a4e37.netlify.app/).
+The deployed project can be viewed [here](https://blckunicorn.art/zconv).

 ## USAGE :hammer: